-In Ireland, old wind-turbine blades are being used to build bridges
+Old wind-turbine blades are being repurposed for building bridges

 The Blade Bridge is the brainchild of the Re-Wind Network, which includes civil and structural engineers, geographers, and other scientists from University College Cork, the Georgia Institute of Technology, Queen’s University Belfast, and City University of New York.
 The researchers first joined forces four years ago, when they came up with 50 ideas for repurposed wind blades.
 Floating pontoons for solar panels, sound barriers for highways, breakwaters along the coast, and culverts all made the list.
 “There was always a climate adaptation aspect,” says Angela Nagle, a civil engineering doctoral student at University College Cork who is focusing on the environmental assessment of Re-Wind’s projects.

 Each idea was then paired with the part of the blade that would be most suitable for it, the goal being to repurpose as much of the blade as possible.
 For example, the cylindrical part at the root of a wind blade could be reborn as a culvert.
-In the case of the Blade Bridge, the team repurposed two Nordex N29 blades, opting for the midsection of each blade.
-Nagle explains this is where the structural integrity lies, so that is what the bridge’s steel deck is bolted to.
+In the case of the Blade Bridge, the team repurposed two Nordex N29 blades, opting for its midsection.
+Nagle explains this is where the structural integrity lies, so that’s what the bridge’s steel deck is bolted to.

 N29 blades are also shorter and easier to transport with a regular flatbed truck.
 When a blade is longer than 14 meters, or about 46 feet, she says the cost of transportation skyrockets, making it all the more challenging to find a cost-effective way to repurpose larger blades.
 (The bridge was funded by a 1 million-euro grant from Munster Technical University, with additional public funding used for the deck and surrounding groundworks.)